 Using Gamification in Articulate Storyline

-Let’s take a look at a course we built for Toyota that where we revamped a simple quiz into a Race Track, click here to have a look at it live.
+Let’s take a look at a course we built for Toyota where we revamped a simple quiz into a Race Track, click here to have a look at it live.

-The brief was to build eLearning that would:
+Build eLearning that would:

 - re-enforce vehicle information and selling points for dealers